Feeling Judged?

 Becoming Self Aware of Our Own Judgments

-The flip side of feeling judged is often an opportunity for US to grow and become more self aware and compassionate.
-For example, I sometimes encounter people who are feeling very frustrated and judgmental for other people for… wait for it… being so judgmental!
+The flip side of feeling judged is often an opportunity for us to grow and become more self-aware and compassionate.
+For example, I sometimes encounter people who are feeling very frustrated and judgmental of other people for… wait for it… being so judgmental!

-Part of the key skill in learning how to manage feeling judged by others is understanding how we respond when our own values and preferences are not being honored.
-On this episode of the podcast I also discuss some of the ways that we can become more self-aware of our own judgment and use it to:
+Part of the key skill in learning how to manage the feeling of being judged by others is understanding how we respond when our own values and preferences are not being honored.
+In this episode of the podcast, I also discuss some of the ways that we can become more self-aware of our own judgment and use it to:

 All this, and more, on this episode of the podcast.